notifyme-app/notifyme-app-ios/README.md

 ## Installation and Building

+### Direct installation
+The application can be downloaded and installed from TestFlight using this [link](https://testflight.apple.com/join/OqONONgv).

+### Building locally
 The project should be opened with Xcode 12.0 or newer.
 Dependencies are managed with [Swift Package Manager](https://swift.org/package-manager); no further setup is needed.

 ### Provisioning
 The project is configured for a specific provisioning profile.
 To install the app on your own device, you will have to update the settings using your own provisioning profile.